MicrosoftDocs/ai-builder/ai-builder-docs/prompt-library.md

     :::image type="content" source="media/prompt-library/prompt-library-select-jobtype-task.png" alt-text="Screenshot of the job type, task, and search functionality in the prompt library.":::

-## Use the prompt library from Copilot Studio
+## Use the prompt Library from Copilot Studio

 To access the prompt library and select a template through the prompt builder, follow these steps: